turingschool/backend-curriculum-site/module3/lessons/intro_to_basic_auth.md

 - What does Authentication mean?
 Why do we use it and when?
 - What are the steps to implementing Authentication in a Rails app?

-The completed code for this class can be found on this branch [here].
+The completed code for this class can be found on this branch [here](https://github.com/turingschool-examples/authentication-7/tree/authentication-complete).